Pre-requisites SOES1001 and (SOES1002 or SOES1008)

 - Laboratory investigation of sediment characteristics.

-- Be aware of the main methods by which sedimentary data is gathered in the field (on land and at sea), and then analysed in the laboratory.
+- Be aware of the main methods by which sedimentary data is gathered in the field, and then analysed in the laboratory.

 - Field recognition of sediments and sedimentary rocks, and the ability to make logical deductions about the origin and depositional environment of a suite of sediments based on their various characteristics.

-- Awareness of the main methods by which sedimentary data is gathered in the field (on land and at sea), and subsequently analysed in the laboratory.
+- Awareness of the main methods by which sedimentary data is gathered in the field, and subsequently analysed in the laboratory.

 The practical component and field excursion examine modern processes and sediments as well as ancient sedimentary rocks.